meadsteve/lagom/docs/next_steps.md

 # Next Steps

 ## Multiple versions of a dependency
-It is very likely that at some point you will have multiple instances of a single type, and you'll want to control which instance is used when constructing a resource.
+It is very likely that at some point you will have multiple instances of a single type that you want lagom to build, and you'll want to control which instance is used when constructing a resource.

 Take for example the case of a database.
 Let's say we have a primary read/write DB and a read replica.